Coldingham Priory: Reformation and the end of Monasticism

 After the Reformation the Priory and Barony passed into secular hands.
 In 1592 the Priory became the possession of Alexander Home, 1st Earl of Home and in November he and his wife Christian Douglas moved in, organising repairs and moving furniture in the hall and chamber.
 The barony of Coldingham, previously the possession of the Priory, was erected as a temporal lordship, under the Great Seal, dated 16 October 1621, upon John Stewart, second son of Francis Stewart, 1st Earl of Bothwell, who was the last Commendator of Coldingham Priory.
 He personally received from the Crown a charter dated 19 October 1621, of the lands and baronies belonging to the Priory, united into one barony.
 Feu charters in the hands of many of the small proprietors in the neighbourhood were originally granted by him, either as Commendator or Lord.
 John Stewart disponed these lands and the barony on 16 June 1622 to Francis Stewart, eldest son of the Earl.

 Negotiations subsequently took place between the Earl of Home and the Stewarts for the Earl's acquisition of the Barony and its possessions.
 These apparently failed through the Earl's inability to provide the purchase price.

 It is an interesting reflection on feudal superiors to note that in a petition to King Charles I dated 4 April 1636 the feuars and tenants still refer to themselves as "the vassals of the Abbacy of Coldingham".
 In this petition the vassals plead the oppression of the Stewarts and ask for the King to become the only superior lord of Coldingham.

 In Cromwell's time, the Homes of Renton seem to have taken the barony of Coldingham from the Stewarts in lieu of debt, as Harry Home, natural son of John Home of Renton apprised the barony and its lands on 26 November 1656 from Robert Stewart, lawful son of the now-deceased Francis Stewart.
 Harry Home subsequently assigned his right to Alexander Home, eldest lawful son of said John Home of Renton, the Precept by Oliver Cromwell being dated at Edinburgh, 10 August 1658.

-In 1857 there were about 70 'heritors' or feuholders in the barony.
+In 1857 there were about 70 'heritors' or feu-holders in the barony.
 Today there are many more, all converted into freeholders with the abolition of feudal land tenure by the Scottish Parliament in November 2005.